-You should be prepared to answer judges' questions about the content development of your entry.
-You will not give a formal, prepared introduction, narration, or conclusion.
-Instead, let the judges' questions guide the interview.
+You should be prepared to answer judges' questions about the content and development of your entry.
+You will not give a formal, prepared introduction narration or conclusion.
+Let the judges' questions guide the interview.
 Ultimately, your entry should be able to stand on its own without any additional comments from you.
 You should be prepared to explain the design, research, and creation of your entry if questioned by the judges.
 Judges need to know that your entry is the result of your own work.

-A student answering questions of the judges at the Global Finals in Jinan
+A student answering questions of the judges at the Global Finals in Shanghai